arnoappenzeller/arnoappenzeller.github.io/pages/aboutme.md

 * **Work:**

+	* My day job is privacy and security research at Fraunhofer / Karlsruhe Institut of Technology

 	* iOS and macOS App Developement since 2012

-	  Released [12 apps](https://itunes.apple.com/us/developer/id515339331) with more than 130k downloads
+	  Released [15 apps](https://itunes.apple.com/us/developer/id515339331) with more than 500k downloads

 	* Founded Ratata GbR with a fellow student in 2015 to develop the iOS Content Blocker *Blockr*